framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Clean up logic related to Interaction Timer
 - [ ] Move JSON saving to a point between scene loads or maybe even OnApplicationQuit to avoid save hiccups.
-- [ ] Dog should always be pointing roughly towards the target - limit transform rotation of the dog so that it nevers is more than 180 degrees away from the target
 - [ ] Add functionality to grabber so that it can only be pushed (right now it can be pushed and pulled)
-- [ ] Bark when walking backwards
+- [ ] JSON Saving encryption is broken, probably wrong key

 ## DOING